Zimbra/docker-zcs-foss-test/README.md

     rwn37e476d9tdtwate60o00o9 *   moby                Ready               Active              Leader

+**Note:**

+Just added placement constraints so you can control which nodes in your swarm that we are allowed to deploy this stack to.
+The constraint is that the node(s) have a label `zimbra=true`.
+The reason for this is that when you are deploying into a test swarm in EC2, you may have certain nodes (like the `manager`) with fewer system resources than the `worker` nodes.

+In that case you could just specify a constraint like this: `node.role == worker`.
+That would work fine in the above-mentioned hypothetical situation.
+But if you are testing in a local (single-node) swarm as described above, the `node.role` constraint would not be satisfied, because in a single-node swarm, the node has the `manager` role.

+One easy solution that works in both deployment environments is via the use of labels.
+So, before you deploy, just update the node (or nodes) upon which you wish to deploy the stack to as follows:

+	docker node update --label-add zimbra=true <node-id>

+So do that first, either to your _only_ node in the case of your simple, local swarm setup.
+Or apply the label to the nodes in your larger swarm as applicable.

-The notes that follow assume you have an available swarm and that your shell is configured to talk to it.
+The notes that follow assume you have an available swarm (with node labels assigned) and that your shell is configured to talk to it.

 ### Setup